- News & events

 Current research covers three related areas:

-3) Exploring the increasing role of virtual care in the context of primary care, including implications for costs, service volumes (based on the degree to which virtual care duplicates or is a substitute for in-office visits), accessibility and continuity of care.
+- The increasing role of virtual care in the context of primary care, including implications for costs, service volumes (based on the degree to which virtual care duplicates or is a substitute for in-office visits), accessibility and continuity of care.

 This program of work uses a variety of observational research designs and data sources, including secondary use of population-based administrative data, primary data collection using surveys and interviews of patients and health care professionals, and policy and document analysis.